 Help prep a basic meal.
-If kids with knives don't sound like a good idea there are plenty of other things they can do.
-Think: gather ingredients, measure spices, crack and whisk eggs, grate cheese, flip pancakes and more.
+If kids with knives don't sound like a good idea, there are plenty of other things they can do.
+Think: gather ingredients, measure spices, crack and whisk eggs, grate some cheese, flip pancakes and more.

 Load and unload the dishwasher.
 Most days, after unloading, the thing fills right back up and needs to be unloaded again.
 Your early tween is an ideal candidate for helping out with this daily task.

 Help with recycling and garbage.
-Older kids can easily sort recyclables, empty wastebaskets, and help pull trash cans in from the road.
-It’s also a good way for them to view the family’s level of consumption and to see where waste goes.
+Older kids can sort recyclables, empty wastebaskets and help pull trash cans in from the road.
+It’s also a good way for them to learn about consumption and to see where waste goes.